priya006/Selenium-Grid/README.md

 4. After connecting the Real Android device to laptop using wire.
 Run the command `adb devices` to check if the device  is listed
 5. Turn on `USB debugging` in Real device.
 System > Developer options > Debugging >  USB debugging

+## Tips
+1. How to find the version of browser.
+Type https://www.whatismybrowser.com/ This could be helpful to find the version of browser you are using from Ipad

 **References**
 ----------------
 1. [appium-chromedriver](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/web/chromedriver.md)